remotemobprogramming/remotemobprogramming.github.io/README.md

 Management also reads this channel and thereby is informed.
 Obviously, we have no need for a [Daily Scrum](https://www.scrum.org/resources/what-is-a-daily-scrum).

-We always take care to hold to our commitments and deliver high quality code in time.
+We always ensure to deliver what we committed to in high quality as well as in time.
 That builds solid trust in the long term.

 ### ![Save the Planet](icons/save-the-planet.png){:height="36px" width="36px"}&nbsp;&nbsp;Save the Planet